 What do Sundays mean to you?
 Like most Filipinos, Sunday for us is family day.
 We would go to church in the morning, and then have a hearty lunch afterwards.
 My mother usually makes use of this time to try new restaurants.
 Some days we eat in the mall.
-Some days she would feel a … More Sunday lunch of a lifetime at Bistro Manuel
+Some days she would feel extra, … More Sunday lunch of a lifetime at Bistro Manuel

 I was able to catch Loving Vincent in the movie theatre – I had a friend who wouldn’t allow me to miss it – so to hear about an outdoor screening of the film in spite of it showing in local cable already was another must-do for us.
 It was for free, and I have … More (Tried) loving Vincent again